-$$A{new} = A{net}^T$$
+$$\mathbf{A}{\text{new}} = \mathbf{A}{\text{net}}^{\text{T}}$$

-Once this update is incorporated into the CPF, subsequent calibration scenes are processed with the improved alignment knowledge.
-Since this alignment knowledge is combined with the precision correction observation, as described in 3.1.5.3.7.7, for input into the Kalman filter, the filter need not be reset after CPF updates.
-The state covariance also does not need to be reset, since it accurately reflects the confidence of the current alignment knowledge.
+Once this update is incorporated into the CPF, subsequent calibration scenes will be processed with the improved alignment knowledge.
+Since this alignment knowledge is combined with the precision correction observation, as described in section 2.2.3.2 above, for input to the Kalman filter, the filter need not be reset after CPF updates.
+The state covariance would also not be reset since it accurately reflects the confidence of the current alignment knowledge.

 After a sufficient number of precision correction results have been collected, an analyst may come up with some idea about the process noise by looking at the innovation sequence and the output filter covariance.
 The process noise sigma can be fed back to the filter through the input option file.
-Without the additional process noise, the filter may begin to diverge after a certain time (the filtered state covariance begins to grow).
-Tuning the process noise is a difficult part of Kalman filtering practice, and some experimentation is needed to optimize the algorithm.
+Without the additional process noise, the filter may begin to diverge after a certain time (the filtered state covariance will begin to grow).
+Tuning the process noise is a difficult part of Kalman filtering practice, and some experimentation will be needed to optimize the algorithm.